openvinotoolkit/open_model_zoo/data/datasets.md

     * `Annotations` - directory containing the SYGData0829 annotation files
     * `JPEGImages` - directory containing the SYGData0829 images
     * `ImageSets` - directory containing the SYGData0829 text files specifying lists of images for different tasks
-        * `Main/train.txt` - image sets file for training of detection tasks
-		* `Main/test.txt` - image sets file for test of detection tasks
 		* `Main/val.txt` - image sets file for validation of detection tasks
-		* `Main/trainval.txt` - image sets file for training and validation of detection tasks

 ### Datasets in dataset_definitions.yml
 * `SYGData0829` used for evaluation models on SYGData0829 dataset for object detection task.
 Label map with 4 object categories are used. (model examples: [`mobilenet-yolo-syg`](../models/public/mobilenet-yolo-syg/mobilenet-yolo-syg.md))